Being well isn’t just about being physically healthy and free from illness, it’s also how you feel about yourself and your life as a whole.

 Exercise is a great mood booster so aim to stay as active as your health and circumstances allow.
 Being active doesn’t necessarily mean doing lots of vigorous exercise.
 Walk a little everyday – with a mobility aid if you need one– and stretch your joints regularly to keep them moving.

 Swimming places less stress on your joints than weight-bearing exercise like running and aerobics.
-If you are aged 60 or over, you can swim for free at your local council swimming pool (usually outside school holidays only but check with your local council).
+If you are aged 60 or over, take advantage of the free swimming sessions at your local swimming pool at your local swimming pool (availability will vary).

 Stay in touch with family and friends.
 Pick up the phone and make that call.
 Everyone feels low at times, but if you’re feeling particularly lonely tell someone how you are feeling.